-"Knowing the difference between a comma splice and the correct use of a comma" is too narrow.
-There's only one thing to explain-the difference between a comma splice and the correct use of a comma.
+Distinguishing between a comma splice and correct comma use among two clauses is too narrow.
+There's only one thing to explain-the difference between a comma splice and the correct use of a comma in a sentence with two clauses.
 That's not a lot of material to work with.

-And "Writing" is way too broad.
+Writing is way too broad.
 Writing is a huge subject.
-Does this author mean the physical act of forming words with a pencil or something more specific?
+Does this refer to the physical act of forming words with a pencil, or something more specific?
 You just don't know; this is too vague and unfocused to give you a clear path to a one-page paper.